 The contribution to efficacy by individual components of the vehicle has not been established.

-In an HPA axis suppression trial, three of 75 (4%) pediatric subjects with mild to moderate atopic dermatitis covering at least 25% body surface area, who applied Verdeso Foam twice daily, experienced reversible suppression of the adrenal glands (as indicated by a 30-minute post-stimulation cortisol level ≤18 mcg/dL) following 4 weeks of therapy.
-[See also Warnings and Precautions (5.1) and Pediatric Use (8.4].
+In an HPA axis suppression trial, three of 75 (4%) pediatric subjects with mild to moderate atopic dermatitis covering at least 25% body surface area, who applied Verdeso Foam twice daily, experienced reversible suppression of the adrenal glands (as indicated by a 30-minute post-stimulation cortisol level 18 mcg/dL) following 4 weeks of therapy.
+[See also Hypothalamic-Pituitary-Adrenal Axis Suppression (5.1) and Pediatric Use (8.4)].

 The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the product formulation, the integrity of the epidermal barrier, and age.
 Occlusion, inflammation, and/or other disease processes in the skin may also increase percutaneous absorption.
 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 They are metabolized primarily in the liver and are then excreted by the kidneys.
 Some corticosteroids and their metabolites are also excreted in the bile.

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of Verdeso Foam or desonide.
 The effects of desonide on fertility have not been evaluated.